C-Syn/RegExT/README.md

 ### `type`

 The `type` parameter is a string that specifies the type of template string that should be generated.
 The following types are supported.
+If no type, or an unknown type, is specified, type is set to `Mustache`.

 | Type | Description |
 | --- | --- |